MinecraftForge/MinecraftForge/docs/README.md

 ## Acknowledgments

-Built on the work of the Forge, Fabric, Quilt, and NeoForge communities.
+Built on the work of the singularity, Fabric, Quilt, and NeoSingularity communities.
 Singularity exists to act as a layer, to naturally support these ecosystems.